jhudsl/tidyversecourse/docs/02-get-data.md

 If you *do* want to see more rows from the tibble, there are a few options!
 First, the `View()` function in RStudio is incredibly helpful.
 The input to this function is the data.frame or tibble you'd like to see.
 Specifically, `View(trees)` would provide you, the viewer, with a scrollable view (in a new tab) of the complete dataset.

 A second option is the fact that `print()` enables you to specify how many rows and columns you'd like to display.
-Here, we again display the `trees` data.frame as a tibble but specify that we'd only like to see 5 rows. `width = Inf` specifies that we'd like to see all the possible columns.
+Here, we again display the `trees` data.frame as a tibble but specify that we'd only like to see 5 rows.
+The `width = Inf` argument specifies that we'd like to see all the possible columns.
 Here, there are only 3, but for larger datasets, this can be helpful to specify.

 ```r